I grew up in a home where food was always a predominant issue.

 No more walking through the aisles grabbing every single thing I think we might need.

-I encourage you to take the Grocery Challenge if you are looking for a quick way to find some extra money in your budget.
+I encourage you to take the Grocery Challenge, starting with a menu plan, if you are looking for a quick way to find some extra money in your budget.

 Please feel free to share your own stories in the comments section.
 I am very much encouraged by your willingness to share with me, and I read every single one of them.